BurraAbhishek/SpeechVision/README.md

 ## Note:

 Flutter and the related logo are trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC.

+## License:

+Unless otherwise noted, the source code is licensed under the MIT License.

+## Credits: